Cursive L Tutorial and Worksheet (Uppercase + Lowercase)

 Lowercase Cursive l

-Start at the bottom line and make a tall, straight upward stroke that reaches the top line.
-Once you reach the top, gently curve back down in the same line to the baseline.
-End with a small curve to the right so it can easily connect to the next letter.
+The lowercase cursive l is a simple, elegant letter.
+Start at the bottom line and make a tall, straight upward stroke to the top line, then curve straight back down to the baseline.
+Finish with a small curve to the right to connect.
+Keep the stroke tall and straight to avoid it looking like an ‘e’ or ‘i’.

 Uppercase Cursive L